-- assets and liabilities are translated at the closing exchange rate at that date; - income and expenses are translated at average exchange rates for the period; and - the resulting exchange differences are included in the foreign currency exchange gain (loss) on the statement of loss.
+The resulting exchange differences are included in the foreign currency exchange gain (loss) on the consolidated statements of loss.

 (d) Equipment

 Equipment is stated at cost less accumulated depreciation and accumulated impairment losses.
 The cost of an item of equipment consists of the purchase price, any costs directly attributable to bringing the asset to the location and condition necessary for its intended use and an initial estimate of the costs of dismantling and removing the item and restoring the site on which it is located.